Recently I’ve been collaborating with N.E.S.T. Immersion to create an exciting tool for VJ-ing. And it’s launched as of today!

 Creating a preset mash-up is easy, but it takes someone with a good eye to find the real gems.
 By combining several different presets together you can hunt for happy accidents.
 Also if there is a specific movement or visual element that you want to change, then it might be possible by editing the attributes.
 In the tutorial below I dive into both aspects.
 No coding skills necessary.

-If you really enjoy the preset editing process and you have programming skills, then you might revel in creating totally original presets.
+If you’re a programmer then you might enjoy coding presets from scratch.
 Check out the Milkdrop Preset Authoring Guide, Beginners Guide to MilkDrop Preset Writing, Pixel Shader Guide, Milkdrop Documentation, and GPU Fundamentals.
-Also check out some various threads over at the Winamp Forum (such as the Tutorials and 3D Projection).
+Also check out some various tutorial threads over at the Milkdrop Forum (such as 3D Projection).